-We had to investigate so we engaged Deep Pinning, engineers from Hobart to find out exactly what was happening.
+We had to investigate further we engaged Deep Pinning, engineers from Hobart to find out exactly what was happening.
 They came and drilled some holes in the slab and what they discovered was beyond belief.

 The original floor, built in 1933 was timber.
-It was tiered down from the foyer to about 1/3 of the way down the hall.
+It was tiered down from the foyer to about 1/3 of the way down the main seating rows.
 The rest of the floor was flat.
 In 1985, when the theatre closed, it was repurposed as an indoor cricket stadium and this is where the problem began.
 The tiered part of the timber floor was removed and the cavity filled with slag from the mine.
 The remaining timber floor was left in place.
 The whole lot was covered in plastic and the concrete slab poured on top.
 Thankfully, the concrete was reinforced and for some unknown reason they decided to put about half a dozen random concrete stumps under the slab, mostly down one side.

-Over the 33 years since then, the timber floor had slowly decayed until now it had completely collapsed, leaving 2/3 of our beautiful hand-painted floor virtually suspended in mid-air.
+Over the 33 years since then, the timber floor had slowly decayed it had completely collapsed, leaving 2/3 of our beautiful hand-painted floor virtually suspended in mid-air.
 The engineers advised us to remove everything off that part of the floor and stay off it as much as possible.
-So now the race was on to get it fixed before it collapsed completely and to enable us to
+So now the race was on to get it fixed before it collapsed completely and to enable us to re-open.